Goals are good

-Going through the process of setting goals can combat anxiety, improve mental focus and increase your chances of successfully getting what you want.
+Going through the process of setting goals could help you to combat anxiety, improve your mental focus and increase your chances of successfully getting what you want.

 There are three types of goals

 You can make a plan for the short, medium or long term.

 Think 5 to 10 years into the future, or even further, to set your long term goals.
 While you’re still in high school your long term goals might include establishing a career that you’ll love, buying a house, or traveling overseas.

 We’re talking between 1 and 5 years here.
 Work out needs to happen in the next year or two to help you achieve your goal.
 In high school medium term goals might include:

 - saving up for a car

 - finding a part-time job